To become a foster carer with The Fostering Company, you’ll have to go through the fostering application process.

-A social worker from the Fostering Company will visit you in your home to discuss fostering further and answer any questions you may have.
+A social worker from The Fostering Company will visit you in your home to discuss fostering further and answer any questions you may have.

 Application

-Once an application form has been received the social worker from the fostering team will commence the following checks:
+Once an application form has been received the following checks will take place::

-- Enhanced DBS checks for all adults in the household (over 18)
+• Enhanced DBS checks for all adults in the household (over 18) – completed by the social worker from the fostering team

-- Full medical completed by your own GP
+• Full medical – completed by your own GP

 The purpose of the medical is to ensure that you are healthy and fit to look after a child / young person and also to ensure that you would not be putting your own health at risk.
 If you have a medical condition that is reviewed by a consultant we will ask for a report.
-The cost of the medical is covered by the Fostering Company.
+The cost of the medical is covered by The Fostering Company.

 References